erichall/webgl-30/README.md

 We managed to plow through lots of tutorials again with this new design.
 It really works in favour for speed at least, compared to the mess we had before.

 ##### Moving forward?
+We have cameras and animation ahead, and then we are up to speed.

 ##### Conclusion
+We are up to speed!

+---

+### 20/30

+##### What the heck did we do yesterday?
+We did animation and cameras.
+I think we got a better understanding of what the `frustum` are now.
+It's that 4 sided cone depicted in the tutorial (webgl-3d-perspective.html)[https://webglfundamentals.org/webgl/lessons/webgl-3d-perspective.html].

+##### What did we do today?
+We completed Animations, cameras and started to work on textures.
+We had some issues with an incorrect spelled attribute name, and the lovely WebGL error message is: `INVALID_VALUE: vertexAttribPointer: index out of range`...

+##### Moving forward?
+Textures!

+##### Conclusion
+I think WebGL really starting to get to me, it's quite fun!
+We just need to start doing some real project and really get a feel for it and maybe we can soon advance inside the novice bracket.
+Still, miles to be proficient in WebGL.